 The Knights didn't disappoint.

 "It's the biggest meet on the East Coast and it was a fabulous weekend for us," said assistant coach Mike Woods.
-"We go to Boson to get the best competition and we put ourselves further up on the national map."
+"We go to Boston to get the best competition and we put ourselves further up on the national map."

 For the men's team, the headlining performance came from senior Wenley Louis, whose 7.77-meter (25 feet, 9 inches) distance in the long jump is the best result in the country this year for Division III by a foot.